 Baptism of Infants

-Baptism of Adults
+Baptism and Christian Initiation of Adults

 The Church looks on marriage as a “covenant, by which a man and a woman establish between themselves a partnership of the whole of life” (Catechism 1601).
 In the sacrament of matrimony, the married couple become, in their unity and in their love for one another, “an efficacious sign of Christ’s presence” (Catechism 1613).
 For more information please contact Mark Donohoe.